asherikov/ariles/README.md

 Introduction
 ============

-`ariles` is a C++ meta-programming (reflection?) library with focus on serialization and configuration.
-It employs preprocessor macro to automatically generate boilerplate code which facilitates implementation of generic processors (visitors) for classes.
-A number of visitors is included in the library, in particular parsers and emitters of data in various formats, such as `YAML`, `JSON`, `XML`, `ROS` parameter server. `ariles` also provides predefined serialization wrappers for some common types, e.g., standard containers, smart pointers, `Eigen` matrices.
+Loosely speaking, `ariles` is a C++ reflection library, i.e., it provides meta-programming APIs for implementation of class visitors (processors).
+It also provides a number of (de)serializers based on these APIs, e.g., `YAML`, `JSON`, `XML`, `ROS` parameter server; and serialization wrappers for some types, e.g., `STL` containers, smart pointers, `Eigen` matrices, etc.

 <a name="uses"></a>